Icinga/icinga2/doc/10-icinga-template-library.md

 snmp_perf                  | **Optional.** Enable perfdata values.
 Defaults to true. snmp_timeout               | **Optional.** The command timeout in seconds.
 Defaults to 5 seconds. snmp_process_use_params    | **Optional.** Add process parameters to process name for regexp matching.
 Example: "named.*-t /var/named/chroot" will only select named process with this parameter.
+Defaults to false. snmp_process_use_fullpath  | **Optional.** Use full path name instead of process name to select processes.
+Example: "/opt/app1/app1bin" will only select named process with this full path.
 Defaults to false. snmp_process_mem_usage     | **Optional.** Define to check memory usage for the process.
 Defaults to false. snmp_process_mem_threshold | **Optional.** Defines the warning and critical thresholds in Mb when snmp_process_mem_usage set to true.
 Example "512,1024".
 Defaults to "0,0". snmp_process_cpu_usage     | **Optional.** Define to check CPU usage for the process.
 Defaults to false.